The Impact of Color on Productivity: Liven Up Your Workspace

 How do I add pops of color without overpowering the space?

-You don’t need to paint the walls a bright color to benefit.
-Add accent colors with small decor items like:
+You don’t need to paint the walls.
+Add accents with small décor items such as:

 What if I prefer cooler colors?